 Transferring a Domain to WordPress.com

-We do not currently accept incoming domain transfers.
-If you already have a domain and you want to use it with your WordPress.com site, follow the instructions for mapping an existing domain to your WordPress.com blog.
+If you already have a domain and you want to use it with your WordPress.com blog, follow the instructions for mapping an existing domain.
+We do not currently support incoming domain transfers, but you can still get any domain to work with your WordPress.com blog.